Sparksbox

 AI was supposed to solve attribution.
 Instead, it introduced failure modes that didn't exist before.

 Model decay.
-An AI model trained on 2024,2025 data is obsolete by June 2026.
+An AI model trained on old campaign data can be stale before the dashboard admits it.
 Ad platforms change algorithms.
 Consumer behavior shifts.
-Competitor moves.
+Competitors move.
 The model drifts silently, still producing confident recommendations that are subtly, systematically wrong.

 Hallucination patterns.
 AI doesn't just get facts wrong.
 It gets systematically wrong in ways that *sound* credible.
 An LLM recommending a budget reallocation isn't just making a mistake, it's confabulating a logical reason why the mistake is right.

 Confidence inversion.
 Humans know when they're guessing.
-AI systems don't.
-They output a confidence score of 87% and the CMO believes it because the number sounds precise.
+AI systems often output precise-looking confidence, and the number can sound more authoritative than the evidence behind it.

 Adversarial feedback loops.
 AI systems trained on marketing data learn to optimize for what they're measured on.
 Spend money in channel X, see a conversion, the system learns "X works."
 It doesn't learn the conversion was coming anyway.
 It learns to correlate spend with the metric, not cause with effect.

-Why?
-Trust survives model decay.
+Trust survives that measurement noise.
 If your audience trusts your brand, they come directly.
-They don't wait for Google, don't depend on your attribution model's guess about which ad they clicked.
+They do not wait for Google, and they do not depend on your attribution model's guess about which ad they clicked.
 They return because your content proved something to them.

 Trust also survives AI hallucinations.
 A brand with high trust can absorb a few bad recommendations.
 The underlying relationship is solid.
 A brand with low trust collapses the moment an AI system makes a visible mistake.